vsean90-ctrl/ticket-lifecycle/README.md

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>

 This project is to demonstrate the lifecycle of an IT support ticket utilizing osTicket.
 OsTicket is a free open-source help desk ticketing system where we can simulate how a support request moves through the help desk process.
 Within the process, starts with the ticket creation, ticket intake and assignment, troubleshooting, communication, and resolution.
-Out of this project, is a hands-on experience with common help desk workflows, such as making a ticket, modifying ticket information, documentation, and resolving reported issues.
+From this project, I gained a hands-on experience with common help desk workflows, such as making a ticket, modifying ticket information, documentation, and resolving reported issues.

 <h2>Environments and Technologies Used</h2>